 Doctor and a comic, Aditya Shridhar got into comedy quite early.
-He has been performing for the last 3 years.
 He has performed across India in last three years and is famous for his observational humour which encases his work, relationships and everyday life.
 Humour Sapiens got into a Tête-à-Tête with Aditya Shridhar.

 Read on to know more about the man!

 1. How did you develop interest in stand-up comedy?
 What was your first stage experience like?